Thomas-Maier/slurmy/mkdocs/docs/howto.md

 This will actually do the same as the `@SLURM.FINISHED` example above.

+**PLEASE NOTE:** If you only specify `finished_func` with a simple(fast) evaluation, it's likely that your job will fail.
+This is simply because by default, slurmy will still ask the batch system accounting for the exitcode of the job and it's very likely that it's not updated in time.
+The same is true if you only put `@SLURM.FINISHED` and not `@SLURM.SUCCESS` in your `run_script`.
+Only specifying a custom `success_func` (or only `@SLURM.SUCCESS`) is generally fine, though.

 In the same way as `finished_func`, you can also define `success_func`, to evaluate if a job is successful, or `post_func`, to define a post-processing which will be done locally after the job's success evaluation was done.

 ### Regarding class definitions